Avaiga/taipy-getting-started/step_10/ReadMe.md

 # Step 10: Embellish your App

-With just a few steps, you have created a full-AI application on which you can predict multiple days with different parameters.
+With just a few steps, you have created a full forecasting application which predicts across multiple days with different parameters.
 However, the page's layout is not yet optimal and it could be greatly improved.
-This will be done with the code below.
-To get a more aesthetically pleasing page, three useful controls to use are:
+This will be done during this step.
+To get a more aesthetically pleasing page, three new useful controls will be used.
+These are:

 - [menu](https://docs.taipy.io/manuals/gui/viselements/menu/): creates a menu on the left to navigate through the pages.